 Section 1 - Recall of Officers

-If at any time during the year, with or without cause, in the interests of the Society which requires a change in an elected Director-at-Large or non-membership elected Officer, the matter shall be discussed at a regular or a special meeting of the Board of Governors called for the purpose of considering and voting upon the recommended change.
+If at any time during the year it is determined that, in the interest of the Society a change is required (with or without cause) in an elected Director-at-Large or non-membership elected Officer, the matter shall be discussed at a regular or a special meeting of the Board of Governors called for the purpose of considering and voting upon the recommended change.
 At least twenty days before the meeting, notice of such proposed action shall be given.

 Section 2 - Recall voting procedures

-An affirmative vote of two-thirds of the voting members of the Members-at-Large shall be necessary to declare a vacancy for cause.
+An affirmative vote of two-thirds of the voting members of the Members-at-Large shall be necessary to declare a vacancy.
 For the purposes of recall voting, an abstention shall be counted as a negative vote.
 If the vote is in the affirmative, the officer recalled is immediately relieved of their position.

 Section 3 - Replacement of a recalled Officer